DIT112-V20/group-07/README.md

 - Attach the GPS module to the car and connect the GPS RXPin to D16 and the TXPin to D17

 #### Calibration
-To calibrate the car, please see the documentation provided by "@platisd" (https://github.com/platisd/smartcar_shield)
+To calibrate the car, please see the documentation provided by [@platisd] (https://github.com/platisd) (https://github.com/platisd/smartcar_shield)

 Sensors that need to be calibrated:
 - Gyroscope